tarantool/cartridge-cli/README.md

   This is also useful if the app's main script generates errors, and Tarantool can handle them.

-* `--stateboard` starts application stateboard as well as instances.
+* `--stateboard` starts the application stateboard as well as instances.
   Defaults to TARANTOOL_STATEBOARD or `false`.
   Ignored if `--stateboard-only` is specified.

-* `--stateboard-only` starts only application stateboard.
+* `--stateboard-only` starts only the application stateboard.
   Defaults to TARANTOOL_STATEBOARD_ONLY or `false`.
   If specified, `INSTANCE_NAME` is ignored.